 The aftercare of your tattoo is also very important, so please be careful.

-That’s how I got my first and only (yet!) tattoo.
+That’s how I got my first tattoo, done by a professional!

-Remember that the most important thing to have in consideration is how clean and sterile the place is.
+Remember that the most important thing to consider is how clean and sterile the place is.

 Usually, tattoo parlors need to follow rules, like opening everything in front of you, so you know that the materials are sterile and new.